Nazko residents under evacuation order for second time in 12 months - Williams Lake Tribune

 Support and recovery

-In terms of support, along with the ESS, the Postmen – a group that offers disaster relief – are collecting donations for those affected by floods.
+In terms of support, along with the Emergency Support Services set up by the CRD, the Postmen – a group that offers disaster relief – is collecting donations for those affected by floods.

 “I brought up a load of donations [to Nazko] that were donated in Quesnel.